Bertha Adkins: Early life

-Later life
+Career

 After the death of her mother in 1946, Adkins returned to Salisbury to run her father's household.
 At that time she was active in community affairs and also began her political career by volunteering her services to the local Republican Party.
 In recognition of her organizational abilities and skill in working with the public, she was appointed as Republican National Committeewoman for Maryland in 1948.
 Some women who had long been active in the Maryland Federation of Republican Women protested this appointment, resentful that the relative newcomer was appointed over other candidates and fearing that this was a case of the men of the party imposing their will on the women's activities.
 Adkins’ down-to-earth strength in organizing and motivating workers at the precinct level soon won over all but her most bitter rivals.

 Two years later, she was appointed executive director of the Women's Division of the Republican National Committee (RNC).
 In 1953, she became Assistant to the Chairman of the RNC.
 During this time, she instituted a series of "Breakfasts with the President" and set an example for a series of annual national conferences of Republican women.
 In her work for the RNC Adkins traveled extensively across the country speaking to Republican women's groups, at Lincoln Day dinners, and at a wide range of party events.
 Frequently in her speeches she encouraged women to take an active role in party politics and to consider running for elected office.
 An active member of the American Association of University Women (AAUW), The Bertha Sheppard Adkins fellowship was established in her honor in 1958, for a female scholar pursuing advanced work in American history, government of politics.

 She maintained close relationships with Democratic women leaders throughout her political career, maintaining that strong participation by women in both parties was needed to ensure a strong two-party system.
 She continued to be active in the Republican Party throughout her life.
 In 1968, she helped organize the unsuccessful Presidential campaign bid of Nelson Rockefeller.

 President Dwight D. Eisenhower appointed Adkins the Under Secretary of Health, Education, and Welfare (HEW) in 1958.
 She was the first woman to hold this position.
 One of her chief responsibilities was the oversight of aging programs.
 In this capacity she directed the organization of the first White House Conference on Aging in 1961.
 She also played a role in the White House Conference on Children and Youth held in 1960.
 She hired Winifred G. Helmes as her Special Assistant in 1959.